davepollack/nushift/README.md

 SHM is the main method of communication between apps and the hypervisor.
 While it stands for "shared memory", this is mainly to distinguish it from IPC, and the ability to share it is limited.

-A region of memory is a "cap" (capability), and this is distinguished from the address it may be mapped into.
+A region of memory is a cap (capability), and this is distinguished from the address it may be mapped into.
 An SHM cap can only be mapped into one logical thread of execution at a time.
 To communicate with the hypervisor, an SHM cap is unmapped from the app and mapped into the hypervisor, while the hypervisor is working on it.

 ## 64-bit versus 32-bit